rubengees/introduction/README.md

 }
 ```

-The constant value of the requst is 32142, so don't use that yourself.
+The constant value of the request is 32142, so don't use that yourself.
 It is possible that the user cancels the intro.
 If that happens, the resultCode is `RESULT_CANCELLED` and no Options are passed back.

 ##### Use Gifs as images